1

 What can you do with an international relations degree?

 An international relations degree prepares individuals for careers in diplomacy, government agencies, international organizations, non-governmental organizations, and global business.
-It develops skills in communication, analysis, and cultural understanding, often requiring knowledge of foreign languages and international law.
+It provides skills in communication, analysis, and cultural understanding, often requiring knowledge of foreign languages and international law.
 Graduates can work as diplomats, policy analysts, international development specialists, or in global logistics and security roles.

-What is the highest paying job in international relations?
+What are the careers in international relations?

 What cities are hiring for International Relations jobs?
 Cities with the most International Relations job openings: